D4Y “Judy”, Japanese Carrier Dive Bomber

 Variants The D4Y1-C added a camera in the rear fuselage for photoreconnaissance.

-The D4Y4 was a single-seat suicide plane carrying 800kg of explosive.
+The D4Y4 was a single-seat suicide plane carrying 800kg of explosives.

-Known as the Suisei (Comet) to the Japanese, the Judy was the response to a call for a two-seat long-range dive bomber as fast as the Zero.
-The result was a plane that could not operate effectively from light carriers due to high takeoff speed requirements, but which was otherwise an excellent dive bomber.
-It was about the same size as a Zero, making it small for a dive bomber, and it lacked armor protection or self-sealing fuel tanks.
+"Judy" was the response to a call for a two-seat long-range dive bomber as fast as the Zero.
+The result was the fastest dive bomber of the Second World War, which could not operate effectively from light carriers due to high takeoff speed requirements.
+It was otherwise an excellent light bomber.
+It was about the same size as a Zero, making it small for a dive bomber.
+Because of its relatively short wing span, it did not have folding wings.

 The initial production run suffered from wing flutter problems during steep dives.
-Because of their range and speed, these aircraft were deployed as the D4Y1-C reconnaissance aircraft.
+Because of their range and speed, these aircraft were deployed as the D4Y1-C reconnaissance aircraft, also known as the Type 2 Carrier Reconnaissance Aircraft.
 One of these aircraft was with 1 Air Fleet at the battle of Midway.
-The flutter problem was solved by strengthening the wing spars and redesigning the dive brakes, and the aircraft went into full production as a dive bomber.
+The flutter problem was solved by strengthening the wing spars and redesigning the dive brakes, and the aircraft went into full production in March 1943 as a dive bomber.

 Late-production D4Y3s were equipped with rocket-assisted takeoff units to allow them to operate from smaller carriers.
 This technology carried over to the D4Y4 suicide version as a way to boost the speed during the final dive.